Disaster Risk Reduction (DRR)

 Networking, knowledge sharing and collaboration

-The WYN DRR team organised various outreach and knowledge sharing events and sessions in 2016, many of which where together with the UN MGCY Young Scientists Platform on DRR.
+The WYN DRR team organized and collaborated on various networking, outreach and knowledge sharing events and sessions in 2017 including:

-- Young Scientists session at the United Kingdom Alliance for Disaster Research (UKADR) conference
+- Young Scientists session at the United Kingdom Alliance for Disaster Research (UKADR) conference, London, Jan 2017.

-We support youth led scientific research and publications which share our knowledge to a wider audience.
-For example leading a publication on Science and Technology Networks (link), contributions to the UN MGCY Science Policy Interface Publication (link), a poster at the MIT Water Summit 2016 (link), and a book chapter on DRR including Climate Change Adaptation (CCA) (link).
+Furthermore, we support youth-led scientific research and publications which share our knowledge to a wider audience.
+For example leading a collaborative publication on The Power of Networks (link), contributions to the UN MGCY Science Policy Interface Publications – Urban Edition and DRR Edition (link), a poster at the MIT Water Summit 2016 (link), and a book chapter on DRR including Climate Change Adaptation (CCA) (link).

 Supporting innovative youth led initiatives

-- Global competition for youth led projects: Flood and Drought Special, see further information here.
+- Global competition for youth led projects: Flood and Drought Special , see further information about the winners here.

 - Youth for Water and Climate, Global Water Partnership COP 22, see further information here.